vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 | Turboprops  |  A2 / A3A  |     A9     |

 Auckland Ground may assign the following reduced length holding points for departure without the approval of the pilot ("medium" refers to the wake turbulence category).
+Ground may also assign any of the above holding points to any aircraft for the purpose of wake turbulence and/or sequencing.

 Note that `A3` and `A8` holds are not used because pilots cannot visually check the approaches are clear before entering the runway.

+## Divergent Departures

+It is a regular occurance in Auckland for aircraft to get assigned headings.
+For seperation aircraft are assigned heading 30 degrees or more off of the centerline.
+For most aircraft they are assigned headings between 150 and 190.
+These are only ever given to domestic aircraft, and it is the Tower Controllers resposiblity to issue that clearance and ensure it is readback correctly.